nimafanniasl/Mi439-RePartitioner/README.md

 # Mi439 Dynamic Partition Manager 🔧

-**A TWRP flashable tool for Mi439 Devices to resize system partition while preserving vendor space**
+**A TWRP flashable tool for Mi439 Devices to resize the system partition while preserving vendor space**

 ---